andry-tino/PlessPP/spike/officeAddIn/readme.md

 - Can the add-in be reachable from outside?
 - Can the add-in run safely when Power Point is in presentation mode?

+### Questions
+We want to answer to about:

+- Changing slide programmatically.
+- Changing slides programmatically when in presentation mode.
+- Contacting the add-in from outside.
+- Issuing a slide change command from outside.
+- Issuing a slide change command from outside while in presentation mode.

 ## Resources
 For debugging and testing: